 Unlike those earlier reflections, today I want to address a glaringly concrete example of what is wrong with our current two-party system.
 Not surprisingly, the solution to this challenge lies within the glaring idiocy currently dominating Republican party politics.

-Even a significant minority of those folks still in the Republican party (about 25 percent or more people are now “former Republicans” or leaning toward leaving since the chaotic Trump years) find the situation regarding Liz Chaney of Wyoming to be totally remarkable.
-At the outset, please note that my personal politics have almost nothing in common with Ms. Chaney and that I’ve personally been registered as an Independent for decades.
+Even a significant minority of those folks still in the Republican party (about 25 percent or more people are now “former Republicans” or leaning toward leaving since the chaotic Trump years) find the situation regarding Liz Cheney of Wyoming to be totally remarkable.
+At the outset, please note that my personal politics have almost nothing in common with Ms. Cheney and that I’ve personally been registered as an Independent for decades.
 Nothing which follows is intended to be partisan in any traditional sense.
-Rather, this analysis goes to the situation Ms. Chaney finds herself in as the third Ranking Republican in Congress (her title is Republican Caucus Chair) who will likely be dethroned by the time this column is distributed.
+Rather, this analysis goes to the situation Ms. Cheney finds herself in as the third Ranking Republican in Congress (her title is Republican Caucus Chair) who will likely be dethroned by the time this column is distributed.
 She will likely be replaced by Rep. Elise Stefanik of New York.

-Yet, just last week Donald Trump came out and supported replacing Chaney with Stefanik along with the rest of the Republican hierarchy in the House.
+Yet, just last week Donald Trump came out and supported replacing Cheney with Stefanik along with the rest of the Republican hierarchy in the House.
 Why?
 What was her “crime”?
-Apparently, there is only one reason Chaney is being thrown under the bus: she refuses to embrace or promulgate the Big Lie that Trump won the election against Biden.
+Apparently, there is only one reason Cheney is being thrown under the bus: she refuses to embrace or promulgate the Big Lie that Trump won the election against Biden.
 This is absolutely shocking in the face of 60 separate courts finding the 2020 election was the largest and cleanest in our history; that three separate recounts in Georgia, and additional recounts that occurred in Michigan and Arizona, found no evidence of minor or widespread voter fraud of any type; Trump lost the last election by seven million votes; Trump lost both the House and Senate; and the fact that even the vast majority of elected Republicans know the Big Lie is precisely that – a complete fabrication.
 So, what gives?
 The answer lies in the distortions created by the two-party system.

 The reason all those Republican officeholders are tying themselves to a shrinking political party led by a “loser” who acts more like a Mafia Don than a former President, is that they fear they will be primaried by Trump’s minions.
 In the two-party system, you have to survive the primary to be able to run in the general election.
 All those elected Republicans correctly believe that Trump can single-handedly sink their careers by having the 70 percent of the party who live in his cultish bubble vote for the candidate of Trump’s choice and defeat the more traditional Republican candidate who stands on principle against the Big Lie.